 First of all, the word “son of God” in itself is not a proof of that this sonship is literal, as it was used extensively in both the Old and New Testaments in a figurative meaning, i.e. that this sonship means adoption as can be seen here:

-2Sa 7:14 I(God) will be his father, and he(Solomon) shall be my son (I put the words in paranthesis)
+2Samuel 7:14 I(God) will be his father, and he(Solomon) shall be my son

-Mat 5:9 Blessed are the peacemakers: for they shall be called sons of God.
+Matthew 5:9 blessed are the peacemakers: for they shall be called sons of God.

-So as we see here, this expression is used for different people, and doesn’t mean real sonship but adoptive sonship as we all agree, now Christians will say that this is not the case of Jesus as he is the son of God by begetting not by adoption:
+The above verses clearly show that the word “son of God” has been used for different people, and doesn’t mean real sonship but adoptive sonship as we all agree; now Christians will say that this is not the case of Jesus as he is the son of God by begetting not by adoption:

-Actually according to the Bible, if we say that the word beget means literal sonship, this will mean that others are begotten God’s sons:
+Actually according to the Bible, if we say that the word “beget” means literal sonship, this will mean that many others are begotten God’s sons:

-Also there are other Bible verses proving that sonship of Jesus is not literal:
+There is also another verse in the Bible proving that sonship of Jesus is not a literal one:

 How did Jesus understand the meaning of the word “Son of God”?

 John 10:34 Jesus answered them, Is it not written in your law, I said, ye are gods?
 John 10:35 If he called them gods, unto whom the word of God came (and the scripture cannot be broken), John 10:36 say ye of him, whom the Father sanctified and sent into the world, Thou blasphemest; because I said, I am the Son of God?

 So he tells again that as the judges meant in Psalms 82:6 are called gods figuratively, why do you consider me blaspheming if I said that I am the son of God?
 This clearly means that his sonship of God goes with the same logic of the judges being gods.
 Jesus used Psalm 82:6 to justify calling him as son of God and to prove to the Jews that he is not blaspheming.
 This clearly means that Jesus is not literally son of God.